CME211/notes/syllabus.md

 homework projects.
 Please use this if you have questions regarding course material.

-Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/123262>
+Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/142634>

-We're also using Piazza this year.
-If you'd like to, sign up at: https://piazza.com/class/kf5txwmjbc676e

 All other correspondence should be sent to <cme211-staff@lists.stanford.edu>.